fiyero/RCIC_kaggle/README.md

 ## Day 5 12th Sep 2019
 - model v2 resnetxt 50 took almost 2 hours to train for one epoch with 1080ti, which is impractical for me to continue.
 From the Kaggle discussion generally people have to train 2x-4x epochs to reach optimal.
-- I switch back to densenet121 and lower the frequency to do validation hoping to lower the training time
+- I switch back to densenet121 for model v3, reduce half of input size, only do validation per epoch to cut down the training time for testing
 - if still take 1 hr + for one epoch I will largely simplify the classifer
 - anyways I look at the inference result I think I should edit the dataset preprocessing way